large-farva/cac-arch/README.md

-# CAC Setup Script for Arch Linux
+# CAC/PIV Setup Script for Arch Linux

 ## Overview

-This script automates the setup of a CAC (Common Access Card) card on Arch Linux.
+This script automates the setup of a CAC/PIV (Common Access Card / Personal Identity Verification) card on Arch Linux.
 It ensures that all necessary dependencies are installed, configures the environment, and sets up browser integration for CAC functionality.
 The script supports both Firefox and Chromium-based browsers.

 ## Features

 - Updates the system and installs required dependencies for CAC operation.
 - Installs required dependencies for CAC operation.
+- Removes potentially conflicting packages.
 - Configures the `pcscd` service to interact with the smart card reader.
 - Configures OpenSC for CAC compatibility.
 - Downloads and installs the latest DoD certificates with retry logic for network stability.